ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The packet status will change only when supervisor completes authentication.
 Else the packet status will revert to its original status.
 1. The packets, which are approved or rejected followed by successful authentication are removed from the ‘Pending Approval’ list.
 1. The approved and rejected packets are placed in the upload location on the client and will be sent to server during the next upload.
-1. ‘Authenticated' registrations report: Allow the supervisor to view a report of approved registrations for the past 15 days.

 #### B. Registration client enables a supervisor to approve data packets.
 1. The system allows a Supervisor to view packets in “Pending approval” status.